 Fig. 12 (a) A CZ gate using the Zeno effect.
 The n beam splitters have transmittivity 1/n, and are separated by dissipative two-photon absorbers.
-In the limit of $n \rightarrow \infty$, and perfect two-photon absorption, the Zeno gate implements a perfect CZ gate. (b) The beam splitters are implemented using a spliced fibre with two cores, each filled with atoms that absorb two-photon excitations where 0, 1, and 2 denote the photon occupation number of the mode, and we have chosen a convenient phase convention.
-5
+In the limit of $n \to \infty$ , and perfect two-photon absorption, the Zeno gate implements a perfect CZ gate. (b) The beam splitters are implemented using a spliced fibre with two cores, each filled with atoms that absorb two-photon excitations